Pet CVs for renting: how to get a landlord to accept your pet (2026)

 A woman smiles while holding a fluffy dog.
 A man stands in the background holding a box in a bright room.
 It looks like the couple is moving into a new home.

-A pet CV’s goal is to convince landlords that you and your pet are responsible and that you and your tailmate will be dependable, well-behaved tenants.
+A pet CV’s goal is to convince landlords that you and your pet are responsible; it's a neat way of showing why you and your tailmate are dependable, well-behaved tenants.

-it can help build confidence and alleviate concerns early on, and for some landlords, it will improve the probability of them accepting your pet in their property.
+It can help build confidence and alleviate concerns early on, and for some landlords, it will improve the probability of them accepting your pet in their rental property.

 Do landlords need a pet CV?